scgolang/oscsync/README.md

 | ----------------------------------------------- | --------------------------------------
 | /sync/tempo f:bpm                               | Update the Node's tempo.
 | /sync/counter i:bar                             | Slave MUST ensure that it's internal clock is at `bar`.
+| /sync/pulse f:bpm i:bar i:beat i:pulse          | Slave SHOULD use this message for fine-grained synchronization with the master.

 Slaves MAY also implement the following methods: